 Walt Disney was multitalented and was a pioneer in the American film industry.
 From childhood, he was a victim of dyslexia from his childhood and had difficulties in reading due to his learning disorder.
 Disney’s upbeat attitude can be clearly seen in his quote “It's kind of fun to do the impossible”.

 Narayan Seva Sansthan has always worked and will continue its remarkable work for the specially-abled people.
-With its various programs, the objective of NSS is to give the differently-abled people a better chance for life.
+With its various programs that are well-complemented by the donation for orphans and the disabled, the objective of NSS is to give the differently-abled people a better chance for life.